 The Blood Red Mountain Band

-Coolock, County Dublin
+Folk // Coolock, Dublin

 In 2009 they were awarded the accolade of BEST MUSICAL GROUP

 by the Irish festivals umbrella group AOIFE.
-Since then they have been hard at work on their debut album.

 There's a lovely video to watch made by the inimitable Finn Keenan, check it out on